Dre Campbell Farm

 The first thing you want to do is make sure you’re watering your lawn correctly.
 Don’t overwater it, but don’t underwater it either.

-2. Avoid Over Fertilizing
+2. Avoid Over-Fertilizing

-An over-fertilized lawn is very appealing to these bugs because it contributes to thatch and weeds.
 So if you’re trying to control chinch bugs in your lawn, the first thing you need to do is cut back on the fertilizing.

 3. Beneficial Insects

-What are beneficial insects, you ask?
-They are insects that eat other insects.
-So, by releasing them into your garden, you’re doing yourself a favor, because they’ll get to work eating all of the bad insects and related pests.
+So, by releasing these insects into your garden, you’re doing yourself a favor because they’ll get to work eating all of the destructive insects and related pests.

 You can use beneficial insects, but my personal favorite is ladybugs.
 They’re cute, and they’re effective in dealing with these and other bad bugs.

-Bigeyed bugs and lacewings are other insects that eat chinch bugs.
+Big-eyed bugs and lacewings are other insects that eat chinch bugs.

 4. Diatomaceous Earth

-To use it, simply sprinkle some organic DE on your lawn and let it sit for a few days.
+To use it, sprinkle some organic DE on your lawn and let it sit for a few days.
 The diatomaceous earth will kill the bugs already there and repel others from coming near.
 Easy peasy!

 5. Insecticidal Soap